fennel-ai/client/docs/pages/api-reference/aggregations.md

 ### 1. Count

 Count computes a rolling count for each group key across a window.
-Takes no additional arguments besides `window` and `into_field`.
 It returns 0 by default.
 Its output type is always `int`.&#x20;
+The count aggregate also takes an optional argument `unique` which is a boolean.
+If set to true, counts the number of unique values in the given window.&#x20;
+The field over which the count is computed is specified by the `of` parameter of type `str`.&#x20;
+Count also takes `approx` as an argument that when set to true, makes the count an approximate, but allows Fennel to be more efficient with state storage.
+Currently, Fennel only supports approximate unique counts, hence if `unique` is set to true, `approx` must also be set to true.&#x20;

 ### 2. Sum &#x20;